 *All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

-After three years at Leicester, it feels like Brendan Rodgers is on borrowed time at the King Power Stadium and Saturday night’s 6-2 loss at Spurs won’t have helped one bit.
+After three years at Leicester, Brendan Rodgers could be on borrowed time at the King Power Stadium if their form doesn’t turn around.

-The Foxes are rooted to the bottom of the Premier League after picking up just one point from their opening seven fixtures and the fans – not to mention the owners – are getting restless.
+The Foxes are near the bottom of the Premier League after winning just three of their opening fixtures and the fans – not to mention the owners – are getting restless.

 NEW TO PADDY POWER NEWS?

-However, you have to have some sympathy for Rodgers with the Foxes selling their best players in every summer transfer window during his reign, seven defeats in nine games speaks for itself.
+And while you have to have some sympathy for Rodgers with the Foxes selling their best players in every summer transfer window during his reign, seven defeats in nine games speaks for itself.

-The former Liverpool and Celtic manager might be heading for the exit but who could replace him at Leicester?
+So if the former Liverpool and Celtic manager is heading for the exit, who could replace him at Leicester?

 Paddy’s trusty traders are here to help you separate the wheat from the chaff and they’ve priced up the runners and riders as to who might be the next Leicester manager.